-Future phases of development could begin in 2018.
-The Facility may house different tenants throughout the facility; therefore, this HIA includes discussion of exposure to air pollutants within the facility's fence line.
+The Facility may house different tenants throughout the data center complex; therefore, this HIA includes discussion of exposure to air pollutants within the Facility's fence line.
 The Facility layout and the location of the backup diesel generators are shown on Figure 2-2.